Francesco Schettino

 Francesco Schettino (/it/; born 14 November 1960) is an Italian former shipmaster who commanded the cruise ship Costa Concordia when the ship struck an underwater rock and capsized off the Italian island of Giglio on 13 January 2012.
-Thirty-two passengers and crew died.
-In 2015, he was sentenced to sixteen years in prison for his role in the incident.
-He began serving his sentence in 2017 after exhausting his appeals.
+Thirty-two passengers and crew died in the incident.
+In 2015, he was sentenced to sixteen years in prison for multiple counts of manslaughter, causing a maritime disaster, and abandoning ship, and he began serving his sentence in 2017 after exhausting his appeals.

 Early life

 Francesco Schettino was born in Castellammare di Stabia into a seafaring family based in Meta, Campania.
-He attended the nautical institute Nino Bixio in Piano di Sorrento, then worked for the ferry company Tirrenia.
+He attended the nautical institute Nino Bixio in Piano di Sorrento.

 Career

 On 16 April 2002, aged 41, Schettino was hired by Costa Crociere, a subsidiary of Carnival Corporation.
-Starting as an official in charge of security he moved up to become second-in-command.
-In 2006 Schettino was promoted to captain and given command of the newly launched Costa Concordia.
+He initially served as an officer in charge of security and was later promoted to second-in-command.
+In 2006, Schettino was promoted to captain and given command of the newly launched Costa Concordia.

-In November 2008, when he was captain of Costa Concordia, the ship suffered damage to her bow when high winds over the Sicilian city of Palermo pushed the ship against the dock.
-There were no injuries and repairs started soon after.
+In November 2008, while under his command, Costa Concordia suffered bow damage in Palermo when high winds pushed the ship against the dock; there were no injuries and repairs began soon afterward.

-According to Schettino's employer, in 2010, as master of Costa Atlantica, he damaged another Carnival Corporation ship, AIDAblu, while entering the port of Warnemünde, Germany, at too high a speed.
-AIDA Cruises later denied that the incident caused damage.
+According to Costa, in 2010, while master of Costa Atlantica, Schettino allegedly damaged another Carnival Corporation ship, AIDAblu, while entering the port of Warnemünde, Germany, at excessive speed; AIDA Cruises later stated that the incident caused no damage.

-In 2014, two years after the Costa Concordia disaster, upon invitation by a university in Rome, he held a panic management seminar with subsequent strong controversies.
+In 2014, two years after the Costa Concordia disaster, he delivered a university seminar on panic management in Rome, an appearance that provoked strong controversy among politicians, survivors, and commentators.